Our guide to U-values for windows

-U-values is just a measure of the effectiveness of a material as an insulator.
+U-values are a measure of the effectiveness of a material as an insulator.
 The lower the U-value number, the better the window is at keeping heat inside a building.

 The value is measured in watts per square metre per degree Kelvin (W/m²K).
 For example, if we took a 12 mm double glazed window with a U-value of 2.8, for every temperature degree difference between the inside and outside of the window, 2.8 watts will be transmitted every square meter.
 Basically, the larger the U-value the more energy that is transmitted/lost from the inside to the outside.

 When making a window, it’s necessary to distinguish between U-values for materials.
 That being:

 - Uw (the overall U value of the window)

 - Uf (the U-value of the frame)

 Uw relates to the entire window and incorporates the U-values for the glazing and the frame.
 It’s influenced by several factors, including the size of the window.
 Larger windows normally feature better values as U-values achieved in glazing are better than in the frame material.
 Therefore a larger glass area is able to produce a better thermal insulation value.